 - Mulch doesn’t have to be fancy just get the lowest level of hardwoods.
 This is a cheap way to retain consistent heat and moisture on plants and when placed between rows will degrade and add to the strength of your soil.
 It is a cheap way to build up soil and get your own compost pile going.

-These are the top options you need to really care about in just every day normal gardening.
-You can dig deeper and get specific about brands and so on, but generally this all you need to concern yourself with when it comes to starting your garden.
+These are the top options you need to really care about in just everyday normal gardening.
+You can dig deeper and get specific about brands and so on, but generally, this is all you need to concern yourself when starting your garden.

 The term refers to the top layer of soil on the earth.
 This is that top 5-10 inches you access when digging into the ground.
 It is full of organic matter and when people say “Get your soil tested” this is the layer of soil they are referring to.
 It holds plenty of unique organisms and so on which you can find out what it would need in amendments to be 100% ready to feed your plants properly.
 You can directly plant in this ( i have before) and things will grow but they not be as robust, productive, or show their best just from this soil alone.
 It works great to fill the base of a raised bed with.
 It is generally cheaper to purchase so to save money on your raised beds you can add this to the beds (like more than half of it) and it will create a strong base for planting.
 If you are wanting to be organic, you may want to make sure that your soil hasn’t had any Roundup or sprays placed on it before bringing into your vegetable beds.